 Your buying guide for the best Android phones in 2017

-We've reviewed all the major flagship phones available at the moment but plenty more are on their way this year so the right handset for you might be just around the corner.
-Also see: Best Phone Deals
+We've reviewed all the major flagship phones available at the moment but plenty more are on their way this year, so the right handset for you might be just around the corner.

-Android has the largest market share in the smartphone world, but whereas Apple’s share is divided between just a few iPhones with obvious differences between them there are hundreds of Android phones available to buy.
+Android has the largest market share in the smartphone world, but while Apple’s share is divided between just a few iPhones with obvious differences between them, there are hundreds of Android phones available to buy.

-And the choice gets even more confusing when you consider that each Android phone manufacturer has multiple Android phone product lines, each with its own features and benefits.
-Also see: Best smartphones 2017 UK.
+The choice gets even more confusing when you consider that each Android phone manufacturer has multiple Android phone product lines, each with its own features and benefits.

-In our best Android phones chart we focus primarily on flagship devices, with the exception of where a phone lower down the range stands out for its excellent value (the Moto G5 for example), feature set or performance.
+In our best Android phones chart we focus primarily on flagship devices, with the exception of where a phone lower down the range stands out for its excellent value, feature set or performance.
 The phones in this group are those most likely to be bought on a contract, however, and their initial cost will be largely irrelevant.

 Specifications to look for in an Android phone

 When we talk about flagship smartphones, we really just mean the top model in a company’s phone line-up.
 You’d usually expect to pay between £500- and £600 for it SIM-free, or around £40- to £50 a month on a contract.

 But cheaper phones can have flagship specs - and especially when you consider some of the surprisingly affordable Chinese phones we review.